 Doc Ford’s Rum Bar & Grille

 I like that this place is conveniently located at the South Seas Island Resort.
 We went here for lunch and decided to make dinner reservations the same day.
 We both ordered flatbreads – my hubby the Caprese one and I ordered the gluten-free shrimp flatbread.
 His was definitely better.
-Service was very attentive.
-I would recommend sitting outside since it smells a little funny inside (Note added 10/16/2019: I didn’t know I was pregnant already so everything smelled funny to me).
-Lunch was more enjoyable than dinner, one of the reason being was the large amount of mosquitoes.
+The service was very attentive.
+Lunch was more enjoyable than dinner, one of the reasons being was a large number of mosquitoes.
 Remember what I told you earlier – come equipped with Skin-So-Soft.
-Also I didn’t love my Mahi especially compared to the one I had the night before at the Mucky Duck.

 The Island Cow